MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-jms-support.md

 ### Connect to Azure Service Bus with JMS use Managed Identity

-1. To use the managed identity, refer [Authenticate a managed identity with Microsoft Entra ID to access Azure Service Bus resources](/azure/service-bus-messaging/service-bus-managed-service-identity) to enable the managed identity for your service and assign **Azure Service Bus Data Owner** role.
+1. To use the managed identity, enable the managed identity for your service and assign the `Azure Service Bus Data Owner` role.
+For more information, see [Authenticate a managed identity with Microsoft Entra ID to access Azure Service Bus resources](/azure/service-bus-messaging/service-bus-managed-service-identity).

 1. Configure the following properties in your *application.yml* file: